Lab 4: Svelte (Templating & Control Flow)

 export let hLevel = 2;

+to the heading tag for the title.
 There is a special element, <svelte:element>

-<svelte:element this={"h" + hLevel}>{ data.title }</svelte:element>
+<svelte:element this={"h" + hLevel}>{data.title}</svelte:element>

-Lastly, we need to use the hLevel
+Lastly, we need to set the hLevel

-<Project data={p} hLevel=3 />
+<Project data={p} hLevel="3" />

 Note that we also need to adjust our CSS to account for <h3>

-elements there.
+elements styling.

 Step 5.5: Moving Project-specific CSS to the Project component